 ‘It was not just the opportunity of spreading the word about AKU to a group of professionals who are more likely to pick up on the symptoms but also the opportunity to network with other organisations where their products may help people with AKU.
 I came home with trainers and clogs that help with posture and help cushion the impact of walking in the spine.’

-Helen and Emily joined Lesley and Tony on the stand on the final day.
+Helen and Emily joined Hannah and Tony on the stand on the final day.
 They thoroughly enjoyed educating and disseminating information regarding AKU to other health care professionals attending the Congress and said it was great to have Tony there to give a patients perspective.
 According to Helen and Emily, they had a lot of interest in AKU and positive discussions which in turn delegates will be able to relay back to their colleagues and areas of work to promote this rare disease including identification of symptoms, referral and management processes.

 They spoke about the NAC at the Royal Liverpool University Hospital and how this specialist service provides valuable help to those living with AKU.
 As Research Nurses working within the field of AKU, attending the Congress was a worthwhile and enjoyable experience.
-They said Congress provided them with the platform to promote the RCNi nursing module which they have co-written with Lesley.
+They said Congress provided them with the platform to promote the RCNi nursing module which they have co-written with Hannah.

 It was fantastic to explore other stands and areas of the exhibition and chat amongst other exhibitors, health care professionals and charities to raise awareness of AKU.Overall the event was a great success with many more nurses now working with a knowledge of AKU.
 We have already booked our stand for RCN Congress 2020 which will again be held in Liverpool and look forward to educating more nurses about AKU.